-Facilities and Catering
+Facilities and catering

 The main building will be available for athletes or support personnel to use the toilets and changing facilities only.
-The café in the main building will not be open but there will be a catering van at the venue during the competition and the Country Park cafe on the scoreboard side of the lake will be open.
+The café in the main building will serve breakfast from 7-11 and lunch from 11-3.
+The Country Park cafe on the scoreboard side of the lake should also be open.